 Red Lime Paste is a chalky paste made from baked ground shells which is mixed with water to make slaked lime which is used to harden the outer surface of the sliced up pumpkin slightly to give it a pleasing texture with a bit of bite.
 It is an edible paste that you can buy online.

 Once the pumpkin is ready it is cooked briefly in coconut milk with added sugar which provides sweetness as well as taste and coordinates wonderfully with the pumpkin for a cheap and unusual dessert – unless you are Thai in which case it won't be unusual at all!!

-I like to leave a little of the outside skin on the pumpkin for texture – it is perfectly edible is fiber rich – as you can see in my video below.
+I like to leave a little of the outside skin on the pumpkin for texture – it is perfectly edible is fiber rich – as you can see in my video above.
 It also adds some depth and color to your presentation at the table.